 '''

-In my_initializers.cpp:

 int MY_COUNTER;

 void initializeMyCounter() {

 MY_COUNTER = 42;

 }

 '''

 This isn't a very useful initializer, but there much more you could do - you'll want to look into the lowest level APIs in the firmware source.
 Look through the .h files, where most functions are documented.